Is Reading Selfish

-The commitment of our Well-Read Mom group in Madison, WI, is a testament to the outcome of reading good literature.
-I see several of the other members of our group at various play-dates and co-ops throughout the week, but when we gather for our monthly meetings, our conversation is lifted to a higher level.
+The commitment of my own local Well-Read Mom group is a testament to the outcome of reading good literature.
+I see several of the other members of our group at various playdates and co-ops throughout the week, but when we gather for our monthly meetings, our conversation is lifted to a higher level.
 We encounter each other and our friendships on a different plane, a place where we work together to grapple with the larger issues of the world and our lives.

 None of this is a product of our reading, but reading enables it to happen.
 We are reluctant to spend time on an endeavor that doesn’t end with a direct and measurable outcome.
 But my experience in Well-Read Mom demonstrates to me that I must persevere in reading and that it is not selfish to do so.

 Consuming an entire cake by myself is selfish.
 Sharing a cake with friends is much better.
 Well-Read Mom invites us to the table, clears a space for us, and serves up a delicious plate of dessert each month, one that is meant to be shared.
 Consequently, I share the pleasure of that dessert with my family, my friends, and, probably to their annoyance, almost every person I meet who brings up a topic remotely related to any book we’ve read.